Topological T-duality for Stacks using a Gysin Sequence: Comparision of the Three Formalisms

 It is clear that the iterated fiber product of $Y$ with itself $n$ times would be isomorphic to $\mbox{pt} \times ( S^1 )^n$.
 The total space of the associated simplicial bundle would then (by definition of $EG$) be $ES^1$ and the base would (by the construction above) be $BS^1 $.
 Therefore the T-dual of the simplicial bundle would be $BS^1 \times S^1 $ with a gerbe on total space (See Refs.\ \cite{Bunke,Bunke1}).
 This corresponds to the T-dual bundle $[\npt/S^1] \times S^1 \to [\npt/S^1]$ with a gerbe on the total space of the bundle corresponding to the $H$-flux. \item In the formalism of Mathai and Wu (See Ref.\ \cite{MaWu}), the original space would be replaced by $ES^1 \times \npt$ as a principal circle bundle over $BS^1 \times \npt$ and the T-dual would be $BS^1 \times S^1 \times \npt$ as a principal circle bundle over $BS^1 \times \npt$ with $H$-flux.
 The T-dual obtained here namely $BS^1 \times S^1 \times \npt$ should be compared with the T-dual $[\npt/S^1] \times S^1$ obtained in Part (2). \end{enumerate} \end{proof}

 Thus, the formalisms of Bunke-Schick and Mathai-Wu give similar answers here for this example and the $C^{\ast}$-algebraic formalism gives a different one.
 This difference is probably due to the fact that in Ref.\ \cite{MRCMP}, an $S^1$-action on a principal bundle lifts to an $\KR$-action (with $\KZ$-stabilizers) on the $C^{\ast}$-dynamical system associated to that space while in Ref.\ \cite{MaWu}, the $S^1$-action remains an $S^1$-action.
-That is, in the $C^{\ast}$-algebraic formalism a circle action is viewed as an $\KR$-action with $\KZ$-stabilizers while in the other formalisms an $S^1$-action is viewed only as an $S^1$-action.
+That is, in the $C^{\ast}$-algebraic formalism a circle action is viewed as an $\KR$-action with $\KZ$-stabilizers while in the other formalisms circle action is viewed only as a circle action.

 In Topological T-duality, it is expected that the original and T-dual spaces have the same $K$-theory up to a degree shift.
-It is clear, from the Connes-Thom isomorphism, that the $C^{\ast}$-algebraic T-dual will have this property.
-Similarly, the answers obtained by the other two formalisms will also have this property, one would have to use $K$-theory twisted by the $H$-flux on the T-dual to perform the above calculation.
+It was shown by Mathai and Rosenberg in Ref.\ \cite{MRCMP} using the Connes-Thom isomorphism, that the $C^{\ast}$-algebraic T-dual will have this property.
+Similarly, the Topological T-duals calculated from the other two formalisms will also have this property.
+This was demonstrated by Bunke and co-workeres in Refs.\ \cite{Bunke, Bunke1, Bunke2} for the stack theory formalism.
+For the formalism of Topological T-duality using equivariant cohomology proposed by Mathai and Wu this was proved in in Ref.\ \cite{MaWu}.